Hurt, Betrayal, & Forgiveness

-Although Spring describes multiple steps that lead to acceptance, I will focus briefly on one that is a struggle for many of my clients in couples therapy.
+Although Spring describes multiple steps that lead to acceptance, I will focus briefly on one that is a struggle for many of my clients in marriage therapy and couples counseling.
 Spring identifies Step #1 as “You honor the full sweep of your emotions.”
 Keeping hold of anger and resentment is a very normal reaction that comes when we experience pain physically or emotionally.
 Often without any conscious effort on our part, the brain has a way of focusing on what or who caused the pain and immediately sets to protecting the person from getting hurt again.
 Anger is an empowering emotion, one that speaks to that injured part of the victim that needs to know that she will never again be hurt by that person.

 But I have found that anger itself does not help a person fully understand the extent of the injury nor the treatment needed to recover.
 It shifts the focus to the attacker, who may have long since moved on, and not to the victim who is now responsible for his or her own healing.
 In my mind I have often pictured an injured person screaming at an attacker who cannot or will not hear.
 All the while the wound continues to bleed as it is left untreated.